zabbix/zabbix/templates/app/veeam/enterprise_manager_http/README.md

 > See [Zabbix template operation](https://www.zabbix.com/documentation/6.0/manual/config/templates_out_of_the_box/http) for basic instructions.

 1. Create a user to monitor the service, or use an existing read-only account.
+   Similar to user authentication in the Veeam Backup Enterprise Manager Web UI, client authentication in the REST API dictates what operations the client is allowed to perform when working with the REST API.
+   That is, if the client is authenticated using an account that does not have enough permissions to perform some actions, it will not be able to execute them.
    You can also obtain the collected jobs if you are logged in under an account having only `Portal Administrator` role.
 > See [Veeam Help Center](https://helpcenter.veeam.com/docs/backup/em_rest/http_authentication.html?ver=110) for more details.
 2. Link the template to a host.